PeterCamilleri/CX16/vm/sweet_16.md

 Notes:
 * The status is set for testing, the carry bit is cleared.

+### POP -- Transfer Memory Byte to Accumulator

+The specified register is incremented by 1.
+Then fetch the byte addressed by the that register into the accumulator.
+<pre><code>Rn &larr; Rn - 1
+R0 &larr; $00::memory_byte[Rn]</code></pre>

+Example:

+    pop @R5         ; Step R5 back and transfer the byte pointed to by R5 to R0

+Notes:
+* The status is set for testing, the carry bit is cleared.
+The result is never negative.

 ### SET -- Load Register Immediate Word